dinde451/jarr.d1/Jarulfs_Guide.md

 #### Unfindable unique items in multi player

-Due to the way the game generates unique items (see chapter 3.8), some unique items will never be found in *multi player*.
+Due to the way the game generates unique items (see CHAPTER_LINK_item-creation-in-dungeon), some unique items will never be found in *multi player*.
 The same items are findable in single player but only if you find another unique item of the same base item and qlvl first in the same game session.
 This